alissonpmedeiros/scg/README.md

 2. VMs requirements
     - RAM: 50GB
-    - VCPUs: 32
+    - CPUs: 32
     - Storage: 40G
 ---

-## ONOS SDN controller setup
+## ONOS SDN controller setup - VM1

 ONOS sdn controller is used to provide the mobility connectivity automation for SCG.